Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/README.md

 * It allows TCP to detect packet loss by three duplicate acknowledgements instead of time expensive RTO and thereby improves throughput.

 ### Mechanism of TCP PLATO
+The labelling of segments and acknowledgements are done based on the algorithm as shown below:
 <p align="center">
   <img width="460" height="600" src="https://github.com/Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/blob/main/images/plato.png ">
 </p>

+There are five states in TCP PLATO based on which labelling is done.
+They are:
+* LABEL: Once the TCP connection is established by three-way handshake mechanism, TCP labels the first segment to be transmitted and enters DON’T LABEL state.
+* DON’T LABEL: In this state, TCP will not label any segments.
+TCP will remain in this state till it gets a labelled acknowledgement.
+Once it gets a labelled acknowledgement, it moves to TRANSIENT state.
+* TRANSIENT: In this state, TCP checks the data availability: whether data is available from application layer, whether available window is positive.
+If data is available to send, then TCP enters LABEL state and send a labelled segment.
+If data cannot be sent, then TCP enters WAIT or ARRESTED state based on congestion state of TCP.
+* WAIT: When data cannot be sent and TCP is in Fast Recovery state, then PLATO enters this state.
+In this state, PLATO just waits for the acknowledgement and decides based on acks.
+If we receive duplicate or partial acks, then PLATO enters TRANSIENT state.
+But if TCP receives a full acknowledgement and still cannot send data, then it will enter ARRESTED state.
+* ARRESTED: When data cannot be sent and TCP is not in Fast Recovery state (i.e., TCP is in congestion avoidance state or slow start state), then PLATO enters ARRESTED state.
+In this state, PLATO initiates a counter as 3 and send dummy segment.
+On receiving dummy segment, receiver replies with a dummy acknowledgment.
+Whenever sender receives a dummy ack it decrements the counter and send dummy segment.
+This goes on till counter hits zero, once counter becomes zero.

+PLATO invokes RTO and enters LABEL state.
+Meanwhile, if TCP receive an ack and can send data, we will enter TRANSIENT state.
+Similarly, if TCP get an ack and its in Fast Recovery state, then PLATO enters WAIT state.